Camping Alone: Tips for Your Solo Camping Trips

 Headlamp:

 This is great for walking at night and finding things in your tent.
 It’s also great for those late-night bathroom runs!
 I use the Biolite headlamp.
-It’s rechargeable with a USB battery pack, but if you prefer a headlamp that runs on AAA batteries, other brands are available.
+It’s rechargeable with a USB battery pack, but if you prefer a headlamp that runs on AAA batteries, other options are available, like the Black Diamond Spot 400.
 See our Best (and Brightest) Headlamps guide for other recommendations.

 Portable Battery Charger: